hupf/techkafi-nonlazy-angular-signals/slides.md

 layout: quote
 ---

-# Are we doing he right thing?
+# Are we on the right track?

 ---
 transition: slide-up